 - Right-click on your wireless driver, and in the drop-down menu select “Uninstall device”.

-- After that, Restart your PC.
-The driver will automatically get installed as you restart.
+- After that, restart your PC.
+The driver will automatically be installed as you restart.

 - Now, Click the Start button and go to Settings > Windows Update > Check for Updates.
 This way you can check for any driver updates.

-Checking for Window Updates - Finally, go to “Device Manager” again and double-click on “Network adapters” to expand it.
-Confirm that the wireless driver that you previously uninstalled is available there.
-Or, you can also go to the manufacturer’s website and download the latest driver.
+- Finally, go to ‘Device Manager‘ again and double-click on ‘Network adapters‘ to expand it.
+Confirm that the wireless driver, which you previously uninstalled, is available there.
+Alternatively, you can visit the manufacturer’s website and download the latest driver.

-The problem “Windows could not start the WLAN AutoConfig service on Local Computer” can be solved by running a network troubleshooter.
-As it can help in pinpointing the main problem and suggesting relevant steps to fix it.
-That can be done by:
+The problem, “Windows could not start the WLAN AutoConfig service on Local Computer,” can be solved by running a network troubleshooter, as it can help in pinpointing the main issue and suggesting relevant steps to fix it.
+This can be done by:

 - Click the Windows Start Button and go to “Settings”.